Eerie Outdoor Halloween Decorations

 White plates adorned with skeletons display house numbers in a way that gives guests a glimpse of spooky things to come.
 Simply decoupage computer-printed numbers and Halloween graphics to clean, dry plates.
-(You could also use rub-on numbers or number stickers.)
-Use your fingers to push out any extra wrinkles and decoupage medium.
+(You also could use rub-on or sticker numbers.)
+Use your fingers to smooth out any extra wrinkles and decoupage medium.
 Let dry, then completely coat the plate with decoupage medium again and let dry.
 Display in a plate rack or by using multiple plate hangers.

 Editor's Tip: These plates are for decorative use only and should not be put in the dishwasher.
 Simply wipe them clean with a damp cloth.